feature-engine/feature_engine/docs/creation/MathematicalCombination.rst

 MathematicalCombination
 =======================

-    MathematicalCombination() applies basic mathematical operations across features, returning one or more additional features as a result.
+    MathematicalCombination() applies basic mathematical operations to multiple features, returning one or more additional features as a result.
+Tha is, it sums, multiplies, takes the average, maximum, minimum or standard deviation of a group of variables and returns the result into new variables.

 .. code:: python